Truus van Aalten: Early career with Ufa

-Ufa bigwigs made a decision.
-Truus's German was wobbly at best, but she was sparkly and funny and the camera liked her.
-If her father would sign a contract, Ufa would train Truus and put her in more films.
-Her future would depend on hard work and luck.
-Truus and her father talked it over.
-Being an actress wasn't a secure job - it wasn't even a well-respected job - but it was all she'd ever wanted to do.
-The contract was signed and Truus moved to Berlin.

-At Ufa Truus was introduced to a major figure in her life, highly respected actress Olga Chekhova, who became her unofficial mentor and mother-figure in movieland.
-Olga was a fascinating woman, born in exotic Transcaucasia, part of the Russian Empire.
-Her claim to be related to Anton Chekhov was true, but she also loved to spin the most amazing yarns about her early life: she was close to Tsar Nicholas II, had met Rasputin and had fled the Revolution disguised as a mute peasant woman, hiding her jewellery in her mouth.
-She'd been acting since 1917, and had become one of Germany's most popular stars.
-Truus adored Olga, later citing her as a major influence both personally and professionally.
-Nicknaming her "Trulala", Olga taught her the disciplines of movie work and encouraged her to be more serious in her approach to it.
-She also badgered the still-chubby girl to lose some of her 106 pounds.
-"Have you done any exercises yet today, Trulala?" she would cry.
-"Which ones?
+While van Aalten's German was wobbly at best, she was sparkly and funny and camera-friendly, so Ufa offered to train van Aalten and put her in more films, and presented her father with a contract, which he signed, so van Aalten moved to Berlin.
+At Ufa, van Aalten was introduced to a major figure in her life, highly respected actress Olga Chekhova, who became her unofficial mentor and mother-figure in the industry. van Aalten adored Chekhova, later citing her as a major influence both personally and professionally.
+Nicknaming her "Trulala", Chekhova taught her the disciplines of movie work and encouraged her to approach her work more seriously.
+She also pressured van Aalten to lose weight, begging "Have you done any exercises yet today, Trulala?
+Which ones?
 For how long?
 Go get a copy of 'Eat Well And Stay Healthy' - we can't use fat girls in films!"

-Ufa put Truus into her next film, His Late Excellency in 1927.
+Ufa cast van Aalten in the film His Late Excellency in 1927.
 It starred Willy Fritsch, Max Hansen and Olga Chekhova, and was directed by William Thiele.